raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_3.md

 ## Task 3: Build  your app

 In this task you will be developing your app design, a technical prototype, through **flowcharts** and **pseudocode** to help to think through what the prototype needs to do and to break the requirements down into manageable steps.
+You will then go on to create your own simple app, with user interaction, which addresses a real-world issue.

 --- task ---